 - 5.1 Management and Organizational Structure - 5.1.1 The FCMB is a subdivision of the IAI.
 The IAI Board of Directors appoints the Director of the FCMB.
-The Director serves pursuant to a job description as adopted by the Board of Directors (Appendix I: FCMB-10)

-- 5.1.2 The Certification Boards are organized under the FCMB.
+The Director serves pursuant to a job description as adopted by the Board of Directors (Appendix I: FCMB-10) - 5.1.2 The Certification Boards are organized under the FCMB.
 The FCMB consists of the Director, two at large members appointed by the Director and the Chairs of each of the Certification Boards. - 5.1.3 Changes to the organizational structure will be considered by the FCMB at its annual meeting.
 Only members of the FCMB may petition for changes to be considered by the FCMB.
-A majority vote of the FCMB members present shall be required.
-If the Director verifies that the change does not conflict with existing law, contractual agreements or accreditation standards, he may issue a directive codifying the change and put in place whatever changes are necessary to execute the directive.
+The IAI Board of Directors may recommend changes through the Director.
+If the Director verifies that the change does not conflict with existing law, contractual agreements or accreditation standards, he may issue a directive codifying the change and put in place whatever changes are necessary to execute the directive. - 5.1.4 The Director may act in the stead of any FCMB member or officer in cases where that member or officer is deficient or negligent. - 5.1.4.1 This provision shall apply to administrative and/or managerial functions. - 5.1.4.2 This provision does not apply to the awarding of certifications.